How you can improve the accuracy of your fall soil test

 A few considerations should be made to ensure that fall samples are representative of what the soil nutrient levels are when the seed goes into the ground in the spring:

 - Soil temperature should be less than 8oC:

 When surface soil temperature is high, microbial activity is high.
 An active microbiome has a significant impact on nutrient levels in the soil.
-Waiting until soil temperatures are lower than 8oC ensures microbial activity is low, reducing the chances of potential nutrient level changes over winter.
-If fall sampling is combined with a mild winter, fields should be re-sampled in the spring and fertility plans should be adjusted to account for any nutrient level changes throughout the winter.
+Waiting until soil temperatures are lower than 8oC ensures microbial activity is reduced, lowering the chances of potential nutrient level changes over winter.
+If fall sampling is performed with a mild winter, fields should be re-sampled in the spring and fertility plans should be adjusted to account for any nutrient level changes throughout the winter.

 - Consider your farm management practices: